clean-code-craft-tcq-1/current-ranges-python-ccharan94/README.md

 Start test-driven development:

 1. Establish quality parameters for your project: What is the maximum complexity you would allow?
 How much duplication would you consider unacceptable?
 What is the coverage you'll aim for?
 Adapt/adopt/extend the `yml` files from one of your workflow folders.
-CCN is 3.
-Duplication allowed is 3 lines
+CCN allowed is 3 and  Duplication allowed is 3 lines

 1. Write the smallest possible failing test.